Gibbonm/Final_Project/README.md

 Using MySQL create a database called web_apps and import the tables and data using the web_apps.sql file.

-Next navagate to the htdocs folder in XAMPP an paste the Module Website folder in the htdocs folder.

-Next the database must be imported
+Using the Browser navagate to the following address http://localhost/Module Website/module_website.html